Psychotherapy & Counselling

 Sessions

 Each session lasts 50 minutes and takes place at the same time each week.
+Sessions can be weekly or more frequently, up to three times a week.

 Fees